Shinobu Ishihara: Ishihara color vision test

 The name Ishihara is known worldwide because of the color vision test he published in 1917, where a subject is shown a coloured pattern and asked what numerals they see there.
 Subjects with different forms of color blindness give different answers to those without.
 Ishihara also developed a Japanese visual acuity chart and an apparatus for determining the near point, both currently in wide use in Japan.
 He also made significant contributions to the study of trachoma and myopia.

 In 1908, Ishihara entered the postgraduate course in ophthalmology at the Imperial University of Tokyo, studying under Jujiro Komoto.
 Subsequently, he studied in Germany under Professors Wolfgang Stock, Theodor Axenfeld and Carl von Hess.
 Ishihara was appointed the professor and chairman, to succeed Komoto, at the Ophthalmology Department of the Imperial University of Tokyo in 1922 and served until March 1940.

+Received the Person of Cultural Merit distinction in 1961.

 Personal life

 Ishihara led a very modest life, with no interest in material possessions.
 He was greatly revered by his students who, after his retirement, built a cottage for him near a hot spring on the Izu Peninsula.
 There he served as a country doctor, conducting clinics for his neighbors, asking no payment.
 As was the custom in those days, patients left tokens of their gratitude in home-grown produce and small sums of money.
 After covering his expenses, Ishihara returned all remaining money to the villagers.
 These funds were used to build a library and a study room for the village children.